AlmightyCrickityCrick/CS/src/main/resources/Raport_lab2.md

     }
 ```

-&ensp;&ensp;&ensp; The cipher has an encryption function that it overrides from the cyphers.Cypher class implemented in the previous laboratory work.
+&ensp;&ensp;&ensp; The cipher has an encryption function that it overrides from the ciphers.Cypher class implemented in the previous laboratory work.

 ```
 override fun encrypt(m: String): String {